johanneskropf/node-red-contrib-sox-utils/README.md

 ## Record Node

-The node starts recording with the specified settings from the choosen source when it receives a `msg.payload` with the content of `start`.
-To stop recording at any time send a `msg.payload` of `stop`.
+The node starts recording with the specified settings from the choosen source when the button on the left side of the node is pressed.
+Press again to stop.
+Altenatively it can receive a `msg.payload` with the content of `start` or `stop` to start or stop recording at any time.

 The node has two outputs.
-All audio data will be send to the first output in form of audio buffers.
+All audio data will be send to the first output in form of audio buffers (or the file name of the recorded audio when in file mode).
 You can specify in the node settings if the node should send a stream of raw buffers while recording or either a single raw buffer or a single wav buffer when the recording finished or was stopped.
+It can also write the recording to a specified file path as a wav file.
+Please enter the path and name of your file but **not the extension** as this gets auto added!
 On the second output you will receive a `msg.payload` of `starting` when the recording starts and `complete` when finished.
 You will also receive any errors or warnings of the sox process that may occur.
 If you select the option for detailed debug output you will also receive detailed recording progress info from the sox process while recording.